emp1829/linguatriviatest/README.md

 ## Tasks
 Analyse the www.linguatrivia.com website and redesign the home page with the existing content. <br>
 Re-design the “Linguatrivia” logo in the top page banner to suit the new design.<br>
-Deliver a HTML5/CSS3 responsive page (desktop, tablet and mobile friendly) with the Bootstrap framework.<br>
+Deliver a HTML5/CSS3 responsive page (desktop, tablet and mobile friendly) using the Bootstrap framework.<br>

 ## My Roles<br>
 Digital Design (UI / UX design, visual design, colour schemes, typography and graphics elements)<br>